francobottini99/francobottini99/README.md

 # Hello! 👋

-I am Franco Nicolás Bottini, a passionate Computer Engineering student about to finish my degree with a solid academic background and experience in the conceptualization and development of technological solutions.
+I am Franco Nicolás Bottini, a passionate Computer Engineer with a solid academic background and experience in the conceptualization and development of technological solutions.
 From an early age, I immersed myself in this fascinating universe, building a wide range of projects that span personal, professional and academic aspects.

 ## Portfolio